Seria: Recreation and sports

 Public recreational activities in Seria are mostly limited to the country clubs (Panaga Club and the Brunei Shell Recreation Club).
 There is an 18-hole golf course in Panaga Club and an Equestrian area in the Brunei Shell Recreation Club.

 Fishing and windsurfing is carried out at the 63 ha Anduki Jubilee Recreational Park (Taman Rekreasi Jubli Anduki).
 It was opened by His Majesty, the Sultan and Yang Di-Pertuan of Negara Brunei Darussalam, in 1992, a contribution from Brunei Shell Petroleum to commemorate the Silver Jubilee of the Sultan to the throne of Brunei.

+The Arena Sports Complex consisted of a track and a football pitch.
+It is often used by the Football Association of Brunei Darussalam (FABD) for national football competitions.